insideout-andrew/simple-card-pile-ui/README.md

 ## To Do List
 - Add support for multiple hands to use the same card pile
 - Add more shuffle methods
+- Add more sort methods
+- Document new properties/methods into the read me
+- Add different icons for dropzones/debugger

 <a name="thanks"></a>
 ## Thanks to